sarusso/Reyns/README.md

 updates their records so that you can interconnect services just by using the hostname.
 This method is much more powerful that base Docker linking, as it allows to move a service on another host seamlessly.

-To use it in your project, just add it to the `run.conf` file following this example:
+To use it in your project, just add it to the conf file following this example:

     [
      {